Kevin1192/harmonium-doc-improve/README.md

 @import '~/harmonium/scss/app';
 /* your styles here; */
 ```
-(I got stuck with `wherever-your-styles-live` for a while.
+###### Personal experience with the issue: I got stuck with `wherever-your-styles-live` for a while.
 Might just be my own problem.
-Could help someone like me to follow the instruction more easily by adding an example)
+Could help someone like me to follow the instruction more easily by adding an example
 * Remind them to import the scss file in their react app like they would with css files.
 Presumably in index.js.

 ####  2. suggestions on issue 2: